 What is the cheapest neighborhood in Barcelona for students?

-El Clot and Sants are among the most affordable neighborhoods for students, offering good value on rent without sacrificing safety or transport links.
-El Raval is also budget-friendly if you're comfortable with a livelier, more complex urban environment.
+El Clot and Sants are the most affordable options, with rooms starting around €550/month, respectively.
+Both are safe, well-connected, and offer a genuine residential atmosphere without the premium of a central address.
+El Raval is also budget-friendly — rooms start around €550 — if you're comfortable with a livelier, more complex urban environment.

 Which areas should I avoid in Barcelona?